Certainly quirky, yet undeniably classy, Madrid's Only You Boutique Hotel is fun headquarters for your time in Madrid's fashion-forward capital city.

 As you can see from this selection of photos, the Only You Boutique Hotel's lobby is phenomenal - with a number of artistically designed seating areas, beyond just the restaurants (though you can generally find a drink anywhere - isn't Spain great!).
 How about that chinoiserie elevator?
 As you can tell, we visited in late December, over the holidays, which was really a great time to explore Madrid.
 If you'll be visiting Spain in winter, check out What to Wear in Spain in Winter, for all of your packing essentials!

-Overall, I was pleasantly surprised by the attentive service at the Only You Boutique Hotel, especially as it was the holidays, and also by the sheer number of workers efficiently bustling around the relatively compact spot.
+Overall, I was delighted with the attentive service at the Only You Boutique Hotel, especially as it was the holidays, and also by the sheer number of workers efficiently bustling around the relatively compact spot.
 The hotel was simply teeming with guests, employees, and visitors (though admittedly I took these snaps early in the morning to try to evade them!)

 Only You Boutique Hotel: Location